locnnil/workshop/docs/how-to/create-ros2-workshop.rst

   and reduces the inherent complexity of a ROS 2 installation.

 - **Saved time and resources**:
-  The ROS 2 workspace is built in a host-mapped directory, so the build cache is preserved across workshop restarts and refreshes;
+  The project is built in a host-mapped directory, so the build cache is preserved across workshop restarts and refreshes;
-  the SDK also handles this part.
+  the SDK also handles the mapping.

 - **Less clutter**:
-  The ROS 2 workspace is contained within the workshop, so you can run multiple ROS 2 distributions
-  (when the respective SDKs become available), each in a separate workshop, without interfering with each other or the host system.
+  Everything specific to your ROS 2 project is contained, so multiple projects can run in separate workshops without interfering with each other or the host system.